DavidZ3/CPP-CLI-Task-Tracker/README.md

 - 📋 Add, update, delete tasks
 - 📌 Track status: `todo`, `in-progress`, `done`
 - 📃 List tasks by status
+- 🕒 Tracks when tasks are created and updated
 - ⚡ Simple, fast, and easy to use

 ---